renpy/renpy/sphinx/source/style_properties.rst

     Equivalent to setting ypos to the value of this property, and yanchor to 0.5.

+.. style-property:: xycenter tuple of (position, position)

+    Equivalent to setting xcenter to the first component of the tuple, and ycenter to the second.

 .. style-property:: xoffset int

     Gives a number of pixels that are added to the horizontal position